Manisai47/Currency-converter/README.md

-This is currency converter project.
+This is a currency converter project.
-It is created by using HTML, CSS and JavaScript.
+It is created using HTML, CSS and JavaScript.